Convert Google My Maps to GPX

 If your map is public

-For a public or link-shared map you can skip the menu and download the KML directly.
+For a public or link-shared map the quickest option is to paste the map link into the app, as above.
+If you want the KML file itself you can skip the menu and download it directly.
 Take the mid value from your map’s URL and open:

 What My Maps cannot do